-Four and five years old is usually the age when kids like to be considered “big kids.”
+Four and five years old are usually the ages when kids like to be considered “big kids.”
 They are really starting to emerge into their personalities.
 They’re no longer considered toddlers, and they’ve left the world of “I need mommy for everything,” behind, and they are embarking on a journey of learning to be independent.

-Along with that independence, it’s time for parents to start thinking about how their young children can begin to learn more responsibility.
+Along with that independence, it’s time for parents to start thinking about how their preschoolers can begin to learn more responsibility.
 Responsibility can mean chores, simple meal prep, independent grooming, simple pet care, etc.

-You don’t want to overwhelm them at this age, instead, it’s best to gently introduce them to the world of responsibility.
+You don’t want to overwhelm them at this age, instead, it’s best to gently introduce them to the world of chores and responsibility.

 From my experience, 4-5 year olds are eager to help.
-They want to stay close by and shadow their parents as they learn how the house works.
+They want to stay close by and shadow their parents as they learn how things work.
 That makes this a great time to teach them and let them become your mini helper.